Police increase patrols after Sri Lanka explosions

 "Peaceful worshippers murdered on Easter Sunday," de Blasio said in a tweet.
 "It’s unthinkable.
 It’s horrifying.
 It’s heartbreaking."

+In Rockville Centre, there was a festive mood at St. Agnes Cathedral, where Bishop John Barres walked down the center aisle of the 84-year-old church, shaking hands and greeting worshippers.
+The packed cathedral was standing room only, with dozens of members of the diverse crowd standing in the back and on the sides.

-Earlier Sunday morning, almost 200 people huddled under umbrellas, wrapped in blankets, towels and coats, beginning their Easter at dawn on Jones Beach for a church service in the sand.
+Earlier in the morning, almost 200 people huddled under umbrellas, wrapped in blankets, towels and coats, beginning their Easter at dawn on Jones Beach for a church service in the sand.

 The 6 a.m. event hosted by the Long Island Council of Churches always occurs at the beach, with the waves in the background and, on clear days, a beautiful sunrise.